MMirelli/ip-assignments/README.md

 ### IP-2020

 In these projects, I have explored a few cutting-edge Internet Protocols including HTTP/2, MQTT, HLS, DASH and WebRTC.
 The assignment were completed in groups of three members.
-I am grateful to S.V. and R.O. for having been members of my team in this small projects.
+I am grateful to S.V. and R.O. for having been members of my team in these small projects.

 -------